N. Provisions

 B The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(b) provide any guarantee, security or the like on behalf of the ultimate beneficiaries
+(b) Provide any guarantee, security or the loan on behalf of the ultimate beneficiaries

-(v) The Company does not have any undisclosed income which is not recorded in the books of account that has been surrendered or disclosed as income during the year (previous year) in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961)
+(v) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.

 (vii) No Scheme of Arrangements have been approved by the Competent Authority in terms of Sections 230 to 237 of the Act, during the year.

-46 The Company's major business is with Foreign Customers.
-The Company has foreign currency receivables as on 31st March, 2024 of ?
-174 Lakhs (31st March 2023: ?
-203 Lakhs) which are outstanding beyond the stipulated time period permitted under the RBI Master Direction on Export of Goods and Services vide FED Master Direction No. 16/2015-16 dated 1st January, 2016 (as amended), issued by the Reserve Bank of India (RBI) as of 31st March, 2024.
+49 The Company has foreign currency receivables as on 31st March, 2025 of INR 120 Lakhs (31st March 2024: INR 174 Lakhs) which are outstanding beyond the stipulated time period permitted under the RBI Master Direction on Export of Goods and Services vide FED Master Direction No. 16/2015-16 dated 1st January, 2016 (as amended), issued by the Reserve Bank of India (RBI) as of 31st March, 2025.
 The management of the Company is in the process of obtaining approval for extension of time limits for realization and also in process of receiving the payment and in regular discussion with the Customers.
-The management of the Company is confident of obtaining the approval for time extension and recovery of the amount within such extended time period.
+The Management of the Company is confident of obtaining the approval for time extension and recovery of the amount within such extended time period.

-49 As allowed under Schedule III of the Companies Act, 2013, Financial Statements are prepared in lakhs and rounded off to two decimals.
+53 As allowed under Schedule III of the Companies Act, 2013, Financial Statements are prepared in Lakhs and rounded off to two decimals.
 The amounts / numbers below one thousands are appearing as zero.

 Firm Regn No. 000511S